geomoose/geomoose-website/source/rfc/rfc-8.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 As this uses current functionality (see the sketch layer) and WMS
-rendering there should be minimal impacts on performance.
+rendering, there should be minimal impacts on performance.

 Compatibility and Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~